-The job of a Recruitment Process Outsourcing (RPO) provider is to optimize the processes and tools to maximize candidate recruiting and experience.
-This means tapping into proven practices to increase a company's ability source, recruit, and hire candidates; often quickly, for a specific position or a combination of the two.
+The job of a Recruitment Process Outsourcing provider is to optimize the processes and tools surrounding the candidate experience.
+Often, this means crafting and implementing proven practices to increase a company's ability source, recruit, and hire candidates.

 8 Secrets To Optimize The Recruiting & Hiring Process

-To operate like a lean mean RPO recruiting machine, you can use these eight recruiting strategies to optimize your access to talent.
+To operate like a lean mean RPO recruiting machine, use these eight recruitment strategies to amplify talent acquisition within your organization.

 Calculate the Talent Deficit